 The »Working group for the Cultural Study of Periodicals« that is based at the Institute for Advanced Study in the Humanities (KWI) in Essen and at the ZfL is now associate member of Eurozine.

 Stockhammer engages with textual evidence of 1967, and Neuffer’s review illuminates the consequences of this approach for historiography (in German).

-With the day of German unity coming up, Tatjana Petzer tells the story of Berlin's TV tower, highlighting the symbolism of spheric architecture (in German).
+With the day of German unity approaching, Tatjana Petzer tells the story of Berlin's TV tower, highlighting the symbolism of spherical architecture (in German).

-Witzman's research project deals with how the concept of obscenity relates to questions of representation, perception, and knowledge in late nineteenth, early twentieth century European realism.
+Weitzman's research project deals with how the concept of obscenity relates to questions of representation, perception, and knowledge in late nineteenth and early twentieth century European realism.